 Although personal (non-business-related) blogs are perhaps best kept away from your main business website, I think there is a very strong case for integrating a business-related blog into your main business website.
-Here’s a few reasons why…
+Here are a few reasons why…

 - Consistent and more professional – your site will be properly branded for your business, whereas external blogging sites (such as Blogger) may not.
 This is akin to publishing generic email accounts (hotmail.com etc) for your business email